-The clock synthesizer is a fully programmable integer-N PLL capable of 2.2 kHz resolution at clock input frequencies up to 18 MHz and reference frequencies up to 25 MHz.
-It is similar to the LO synthesizer described in Figure 38 with the following exceptions:
+The clock synthesizer is a fully programmable integer-N PLL capable of supporting input clock and reference frequencies up to 26 MHz.
+It is similar to the LO synthesizer described in Figure 39 with the following exceptions:

 - It does not include an 8/9 prescaler nor an A counter. - It includes a negative-resistance core that, when used in conjunction with an external LC tank and varactor, serves as the VCO.